microsoft/verona/src/mlir/lowering.md

 ### drop

-Dropping (deallocating) regions need to know that there are no more active users of that region (ex. reference counting) and also need to find which region it is.
-If we're dropping an `iso`, it's straight forward, if it's a `mut`, we simply follow the annotation to find the `iso`.
+Dropping calls for deallocating regions are insereted when the `iso` goes out of context. `mut` objects don't need deallocating when they go out of context, so no `drop` statements are added for them.

-The actual deallocation will be a call to the runtime library if the region is gone (ie. equals `nullptr`).
-This is a simple check that can be lowered by the translation directly.
+The actual deallocation will be a call to the runtime library.

 ## Statements